matrix-org/synapse/README.rst

 Synapse has a variety of `config options
 <https://matrix-org.github.io/synapse/latest/usage/configuration/config_documentation.html>`_
-which can be used to customise its behavior after installation.
+which can be used to customise its behaviour after installation.
 There are additional details on how to `configure Synapse for federation here
 <https://matrix-org.github.io/synapse/latest/federate.html>`_.